Why the best part of the Book of Mormon is so short

 The good news is that when we exercise faith, those gaps don't close us off to the "good stuff."
 Mormon records this promise about the Book of Mormon:

 And when they shall have received this, which is expedient that they should have first, to try their faith, and if it shall so be that they shall believe these things then shall the greater things be made manifest unto them.

-So, as we faithfully receive and study the Book of Mormon, we will receive “greater things” than the Book of Mormon.
-That’s saying a lot.
-The Book of Mormon is “the most correct of any book on earth” such that “a man will draw nearer to God by abiding by its precepts than by any other book.”
-It’s the keystone of our religion and the evidence of the message of the Restoration.
+So, as we faithfully receive and study the Book of Mormon, we will receive "greater things" than the Book of Mormon.
+Take a moment and let that sink in.
+The Book of Mormon is "the most correct of any book on earth" such that "a man will draw nearer to God by abiding by its precepts than by any other book."
+It's the keystone of our religion and the evidence of the message of the Restoration.
 The Book of Mormon changes lives.
-It’s powerful (hence the title of this blog).
-It’s hard to imagine how something could be greater than that, but I’m eager to find out.
+It's powerful (hence the title of this blog).
+It's hard to imagine how something could be greater than that, but I'm eager to find out.

 You have treated lightly the things you have received–

 Which vanity and unbelief have brought the whole church under condemnation.

 And this condemnation resteth upon the children of Zion, even all.